yaadi-admin/hyperForeX/server/README.md

 If users don’t have enough balance, it will throw an error.

+### 2.5 history

+get the history of 4 types of actions:

+* depositMoney
+* withdrawMoney
+* transfer
+* exchangeCurrency

+Parameters:

+* userID: String type.
+User ID.
+* type: the type of transactions.

+Return:

+{success, data:[{history}]}

+History object is different for each type.

+* for depositMoney:
+    * depositTo
+    * currency
+    * amount
+    * createdAt: time
+* for withdrawMoney:
+    * withdrawFrom
+    * currency
+    * amount
+    * createdAt: time
+* for transfer:
+    * userID: Money is transfered from this person.
+    * transferTo: Who received money.
+    * currency
+    * amount
+    * createdAt: time
+* for exchangeCurrency:
+    * userID
+    * currencyFrom
+    * currencyTo
+    * amountFrom
+    * amountTo
+    * createdAt: time

 # 3. Public API

 There will be some information that every can query without accounts.